A NEW SHOP BUILDING FOR ALL CANNINGS

 Guttering was added to the rear of the shop to reduce the risk of the same problem re-occurring.
 However, a secondary area of rot has been growing slowly.

 Inside, the shop has a sort of dilapidated charm and is at least dry and warm.
 Sometimes too warm!
-However, the toilet and kitchen facilities provided for staff are very basic, the office is tiny and the amount of storage space is woefully inadequate.
+However, the toilet and kitchen facilities provided for staff are very basic, the office is tiny and the tiny storage space has been assessed as a safety hazard

-In spite of the problems with the temporary building, the shop’s trading position has been getting stronger and stronger.
-The trading account posts a modest surplus each year.
+In spite of the problems with the temporary building, the shop’s trading position has been stable over the years and the trading account posts a modest surplus each year.

 · More storage